eClarity/skill-chromecast/README.md

 A skill to connect with and control a chromecast device connected to the same local network as Mycroft.

-This skill is a work in progress and should be considered pre-alpha
+This skill is a work in progress and should be considered pre-alpha.
+The play media feature is currently hardcoded for testing purposes since it requires a URL.

 # TODO